sbarba/cleartest/readme.md

 This option does nothing with quiet `-q` or minimal `-m` output or when running a single script.

+#### --strip, -s

+To strip color from output, use the `-s` argument.
+You'll need to do this when redirecting output so that escape sequences don't show up at destinations like log files or `more`.
+This is done in the [logging example](#logging-example) below.

 #### --parallel [PARALLEL], -p [PARALLEL]

 To run tests scripts in parallel, use the -p argument.
 See the next section for details.